-Dublin’s climate is changing and this poses significant risks and challenges to all of those living in the region.
-In response to this, South Dublin County Council has produced the Climate Change Action Plan 2019-2024 in association with Codema (Dublin’s Energy Agency) and the Dublin Metropolitan Climate Action Regional Office (CARO).
+Dublin’s climate is changing, and this poses significant risks and challenges to all of those living in the region.
+In response to this, South Dublin County Council produced the Climate Change Action Plan 2019-2024 in association with Codema (Dublin’s Energy Agency) and the Dublin Metropolitan Climate Action Regional Office (CARO).
+We have also developed our own Climate Change website.

 Climate Change Action Plan

-On May 7th, the South Dublin County Councils Chief Executives report on submissions received was presented to the Elected Members of Council who unanimously voted to accept the draft and proceed to final publication.
+Following public consultation in early 2019, the Chief Executive’s report on submissions received was presented to the Elected Members of Council who unanimously voted to accept the draft and the plan proceeded to final publication.

-- A 40% reduction in the Council’s greenhouse gas emissions by 2030,
+- A 51% reduction in the Council’s greenhouse gas emissions by 2030 and net zero by 2050

 - To make Dublin a climate resilient region, by reducing the impacts of future climate change-related events,